Vet Sustain supports veterinary professionals to drive change towards a more sustainable future

 Our mission is to enable and inspire veterinary professionals to continually improve the health and wellbeing of animals, people and the environment

-With the intention of uniting the actions of veterinary professionals, we have created six goals for sustainability.
-Our Goals highlight the ways that veterinary professionals can, and do, play a key role in addressing the multiple challenges facing society.
+With the intention of uniting the actions of veterinary professionals, we have created six W's for sustainability.
+Our W's, aligned to the UN SDGs, highlight the ways that veterinary professionals can, and do, play a key role in addressing the multiple challenges facing society.

 Objectives